pandas-dev/pandas/doc/source/development/contributing_environment.rst

    python setup.py build_ext -j 4
    python -m pip install -e . --no-build-isolation --no-use-pep517

-Be sure to also install the :ref:`pre-commit hooks <contributing.pre-commit>`
+Be sure to also install the :ref:`pre-commit hooks <contributing.pre-commit>`.

 Option 2: creating an environment using Docker
 ----------------------------------------------